 House Moving Checklist for London Tenants

-Hello, dear tenant!
-If you are reading this, you must be experiencing the roller-coaster of emotions provoked by your house move.
-A journey that starts with stress and anxiety, goes through the phase of sadness, and finishes with a huge relief.
-These stages are inevitable but still, there are some things you can do to make this stressful period of time look brighter and less overwhelming.
-In this checklist, we tried to cover everything involved in the process of moving house in London, but the information is still applicable for other destinations.
+If you are reading this, you must experience the roller-coaster of emotions provoked by your house move.
+A journey that starts with stress and anxiety, goes through the phase of sadness, and finishes with an immense relief.

 8 Weeks Before